Veneti (Gaul): Economy

 According to Caesar, the Veneti were the most influential tribe of Armorica, since they had the largest fleet, which they used for trade with Britain, and they controlled a few harbours on the dangerous coasts of that region.
 This claim is evidenced by the fact that two officers (rather than one) were sent by the Romans to demand grain from them in the winter of 57–56 BC.
 The Veneti had trading stations in Britain and regularly sailed to the island, and they charged customs and port dues on trade ships as they passed through the region.
 Strabo suggests that they were also using the terrestrial routes and rivers of Armorica to trade with Britain.

 Archaeological evidence show a shift in trade with Britain from Armorica to the more north-easterly routes during the second half of the 1st century BC, following the Roman decisive victory over Gaulish Armorican tribes in 56 BC.

 The Veneti built their ships of oak with large transoms fixed by iron nails of a thumb's thickness.
 They navigated and powered their ships through the use of leather sails.
 This made their ships strong, sturdy and structurally sound, capable of withstanding the harsh conditions of the Atlantic.
 They controlled the tin trade from mining in Cornwall and Devon.

 Relationship with other tribes

 Recently a study in France has shown that there is a remarkable correlation between the geographical distribution of a genetic disease (Arrhythmogenic Right Ventricular Dysplasia (ARVD)) and the different Venetian settlement sites: Vistula basin, Adriatic Gulf and Armorican Massif in particular.
-This highlights the migratory flow of this people through the ages from their initial settlement site in near the Black Sea from the 13th century BC.
+This highlights the migratory flow of this people through the ages from their initial settlement site in near the Black Sea.
+The relatedness of populations has yet to be shown through more indicative genetic markers, however.